RayHightower/RayHightower.com/_posts/2014-01-06-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 Ruby installation initially failed (speculation) because the Bone went into power save mode during the installation process.
 Ruby installed successfully on the second try when I kept the machine awake by moving the mouse.
 This _power save hypothesis_ has not been thoroughly tested.

 ###Gotcha: Rails Installation

-{% imgcap right /images/nodejs-white.png Node.js on BeagleBone Black. %}
+{% include image.html img="/images/nodejs-white.png" caption="Node.js on BeagleBone Black." %}

 Rails needs a JavaScript runtime in order to function.
 Here are two ways to meet this requirement:

 * Install Node.js, or